Free UK Delivery

 • Cancel them (or stop making them if you’re a cyclist) after they’re no longer needed.

-Whether it’s tuning the radio, checking your phone, or talking to passengers, distractions can only last seconds, but they can be costly.
-Keep your eyes on the road and wait until you’ve stopped to sort out any technology (pull over if you need to and it’s safe to do so).
+Whether tuning the radio, checking your phone, or talking to passengers, distractions can only last seconds but can be costly.
+Keep your eyes on the road and wait until you’ve stopped to sort out any technology (pull over if you need to, and it’s safe to do so).

 If you’re a driver, you’re responsible for the safety of your passengers, so tell them you need to concentrate if necessary.

-Your concentration is one of the first things to go when you’re tired, which makes driving and cycling dangerous.
+When you’re tired, your concentration is one of the first things to go, which makes driving and cycling dangerous.
 Drink plenty of water, stop regularly, and if you’re still unsure, delay your journey until you feel more awake.

-Whilst drivers must take a test, and motorbike riders must complete compulsory basic training, there’s less legislation when it comes to cycling in the UK.
-Even so, it’s worth taking a course, such as Bikeability, in order to learn more, boost your confidence, or improve your existing skills.
+Whilst drivers must take a test, and motorbike riders must complete compulsory basic training, there’s less legislation regarding cycling in the UK.
+Even so, it’s worth taking a course, such as Bikeability, to learn more, boost your confidence, or improve your existing skills.

 You may have studied the Highway Code when you were learning to drive.
 But how well do you know it?
 Find out today by taking our Road Safety Week quiz, and don’t forget to challenge your friends and family.

-Register online and you’ll be sent a free electronic resource pack.
-You don’t have to stick to the theme of Bike Smart if there’s another issue in your area you want to promote, such as slowing down near schools or not using a phone while driving.
+Register online, and you’ll receive a free electronic resource pack.
+You don’t have to stick to the Bike Smart theme if you want to promote another issue in your area, such as slowing down near schools or not using a phone while driving.

 You can do as much or as little as you like for Road Safety Week, including: